Skip to main content

 In the global URI space, web3names are prefixed with the w3n: URI namespace.
 For example, the full URI for the web3name example-web3name is w3n:example-web3name.

-Beyond linking a web3name, KILT allows DID owners to link multiple accounts to a single DID.
-These accounts are not specific to the KILT blockchain; they can reference any chain within the Polkadot ecosystem.
-Each account to DID link requires the payment of a small deposit.
+Beyond linking a web3name, KILT lets DID owners link multiple accounts to a single DID.
+These accounts aren't specific to the KILT blockchain.
+They can reference any chain within the Polkadot ecosystem.
+Each account to DID link requires paying a small deposit.

-For DIDs that have also claimed a web3name, the linking feature opens up the way to a host of possibilities, e.g., showing the web3name of a collator's account on the KILT Stakeboard.
+For DIDs that have also claimed a web3name, the linking feature opens the way to a host of possibilities.
+For example, showing the web3name of a collator's account on the KILT Stakeboard.

 DID lookup diagramDID lookup diagram

-For a detailed developer-oriented guide to web3names and account linking, see our web3name Cookbook section and our account linking Cookbook section.
+For a detailed developer-oriented guide to web3names and account linking, read the web3name Cookbook section and the account linking Cookbook section.

 caution

-A DID did:kilt:4rp4rcDHP71YrBNvDhcH5iRoM3YzVoQVnCZvQPwPom9bjo2e is not to be considered the same as the account 4rp4rcDHP71YrBNvDhcH5iRoM3YzVoQVnCZvQPwPom9bjo2e, although they share the same identifier.
-There is no (immediate) relationship between the two, thus the DID should always be considered a DID and never used as an account.
-Therefore, if instructed to "send some funds to the DID by using the account after the did:kilt prefix", please ignore the advice, as without the required technical expertise, sending funds to a DID can result in those funds being lost.
+There's no (immediate) relationship between the two, so you should consider a DID only as a DID and never as an account.
+If instructed to "send some funds to the DID by using the account after the did:kilt prefix".
+Ignore the advice, as without the required technical expertise, sending funds to a DID can result in loss of those funds.

-Storing a web3name in the blockchain requires providing a constant deposit, which is currently around 0.11 KILT.
+Storing a web3name on the KILT blockchain requires providing a constant deposit, which is currently around 0.11 KILT.
 The deposit amount is calculated based on the worst-case scenario for a web3name, which is when a user provides a name with 32 characters.
-The deposit serves as a security measure to ensure the integrity of the blockchain and incentivize users to manage their web3names responsibly.
-By requiring a deposit, it discourages spamming or unnecessary creation of web3names.
-The deposit can be reclaimed by the user by deleting their web3name.
+The deposit serves as a security measure to ensure the integrity of the KILT blockchain and incentivize users to manage their web3names responsibly.
+A deposit discourages spamming or unnecessary creation of web3names.
+You can reclaim the deposit can by deleting a web3name.